810 S. Wight Street M/C 466

 David Sepkoski is the Thomas M. Siebel Chair in History of Science at the University of Illinois.
 He specializes in transnational history of biological, environmental, and information sciences in cultural context.

-Sepkoski's most recent book, Catastrophic Thinking: Extinction and the Value of Diversity, will be published by the University of Chicago Press.
+Sepkoski's most recent book is Catastrophic Thinking: Extinction and the Value of Diversity (University of Chicago Press, 2020).
 He is also the author of Rereading the Fossil Record: The Growth of Paleobiology as an Evolutionary Discipline (Chicago, 2012) and Nominalism and Constructivism in Seventeenth-Century Natural Philosophy (Routledge, 2007), as well as several edited volumes and special journal issues.

 History of Science